VaishnavcveeZ/graphql_with_go/readme.md

 ```

 ## Get a book by ID
-Send a GET request to http://localhost:8080/graphql with the following query, replacing <book-id> with the actual book ID:
+Send a POST request to http://localhost:8080/graphql with the following query, replacing <book-id> with the actual book ID:

 ```graphql